ashleychontos/pySYD/docs/quickstart.rst

 ####################

-We recommend creating a local directory to keep all your pysyd-related data, results and information in a single, easy-to-find location. ``pySYD`` also comes with a convenient setup feature that downloads example data so let's start with that!
+We recommend creating a local directory to keep all your pysyd-related data, results and information in a single, easy-to-find location.
+The software package comes with a convenient setup feature that downloads example data so let's start there.

+Open up a terminal window and type the following commands in order:

 .. code-block::